jasmeetsinghbhatia/RestAPI-with-flask/README.md

 # RestAPI-with-flask

-A framework build on REST API to power up the python app and display the data on UI.
+A flask based framework build on REST API to power up the python app and display the data on UI.
 <br> https://rest-api-with-flask.herokuapp.com/
 <br>